WelfzTwingoFurs/WegTek3D/README.md

 -Map using draw_line, 2D & 3D options.

 IMPERFECTIONS:
+-No shading;
 -No collision;
--No sprite objects;
 -Heavy texture distortion up-close;
 -Clipping intervenes with texturing;
 -No camera-edge clipping (poly pieces outside screen still render);
 -No world culling (polygons behind others still render);
--Draw distance innacurate to value (depending on Angles FOV);
+-Draw distance innacurate to value depending on Angles FOV;
--Feet when you look down, draw distance fading, depth-shading options, have been deactivated;
 -No in-game options (all settings in editor).